ValiumKnight/slurpy/README.md

     $ slurpy next --return
     $ slurpy next "Blackfoot"

-* The first will search the times for the default route (Day 1 North -> Convention Center).
+* The first will search the times for the default route (Day 1 North -> Convention Place).
-* The second will search the times for the default route, inverted (Day 1 North -> Convention Center)
+* The second will search the times for the default route, inverted (Day 1 North -> Convention Place)
 * The third will search the times for the default origin (Prime) to Blackfoot

 ## Contributing